Amazing Places: St. Nicholas Church at Demre, Turkey

 The grey-stone building is surrounded by well-tended gardens and several modern-day statues portraying the many faces of St. Nicholas – including Orthodox bishop, St. Nicholas, Father Christmas, and Santa Claus.
 Faded frescoes depicting various religious scenes and the story of St. Nicholas' life cover the interior walls, marble columns and steps adorn the inside, vaulted ceilings give the space an open and airy feeling, and intricate mosaic tiles (dating to the 11th century) line the floor.
 There are several sarcophagi in the church, including one believed to have been the Saint's tomb.

 The present day building is not the original church on the site.
-It is believed that it was built on the foundation of another church (built in 3rd century BC) after St. Nicholas died (December 6, 343) to protect his tomb and honour his memory.
+It is believed that it was built on the foundation of another church (built in the 3rd century BC) after St. Nicholas died (December 6, 343) to protect his tomb and honour his memory.

 Unfortunately, in 1087, tomb raiders from Bari desecrated the tomb believed to contain the remains of St. Nicholas and took the bones to Italy, leaving an empty sarcophagus in the church.
 (Interestingly, no one is sure where St. Nicholas was buried, so there is still a degree of uncertainty that the remains the grave robbers took were actually those of much beloved St. Nick!)

 As with many ancient buildings in the Mediterranean, weather, earthquakes, floods and war took their toll.
 The basilica was destroyed and restored several time in 8th and 9th century, including major rebuilds by Constantine IX in 1043 and Tsar Nicholas I in 1862.
 Repeated flooding with silty water from the Demre River eventually buried church and surrounding area several meters underground.
 The church was most recently re-discovered in 1956 during excavation near the main square in Demre, and has drawn significant attention from archaeologists, historians, religious experts and the curious public ever since.